creditcardGenius Team

 Pros and cons of prepaid credit cards

-To help you decide if a prepaid credit card is right for you, consider the following pros and cons:
+To help you decide if a prepaid credit card is right for you, consider the following.

 • No credit card interest: Since you load the card with money before you spend it, you’re not borrowing and will never have to worry about paying 20% or more in credit card interest.